The Rising Tide of Mobile Bookings – How Hoteliers Can Stay Afloat

 To begin with, hotel marketers should view these challenges as new opportunities for revenue generation and customer engagement across all three “screens”: Desktop, mobile and tablet.

-Here are a few action steps to help hoteliers address this multi-device user behavior we are seeing today:
+Here are a few action steps to help hoteliers address this multi-device user behaviour we are seeing today:

 Hoteliers should treat all three screens as separate marketing, distribution and customer engagement channels and should optimize their presence in all three channels to provide the best user experience on each device (desktop, mobile, tablet).
 The three screens are only the beginning.
 We have yet to tackle the new threats and opportunities arising from wearable devices, connected car devices, etc. In the very near future we will be talking about a 5, 6, or 7-screen digital marketing and distribution world.